doduyhung1292/firstprojectfullstack/README.md

-using pug, nodejs using expressjs to create function: create, view, search. and user VC(MVC)
+using pug, bootstrap, nodejs using expressjs to create function: create, view, search. and user VC(MVC)